Raveen Taylor ’14 and Desiree Smith ’14 are two of the LC students helping low-income children learn to read in Lynchburg City Schools.

 Check out coverage of their work in The News & Advance and watch the video clip at left by WSET.

 LC received a $34,714 grant from the U.S. Department of Education last year to help low-income children throughout Lynchburg improve their reading skills.
 LC is one of only 11 colleges and universities nationwide to receive this federal work study grant.

-The Learning through Literacy Early Childhood Education Community Service Program creates a collaborative effort between Lynchburg College and six community early education centers.
+The Learning through Literacy Early Childhood Education Community Service Program creates a collaborative effort between University of Lynchburg and six community early education centers.

 Beginning in January, nine work-study students started providing developmental tutoring with a focus on literacy to children ages two through five at: Lynchburg City Schools Pre-K Program at R.S.
 Payne Elementary, White Rock Head Start, Mary Bethune Academy, Elizabeth’s Early Learning Center, Rivermont Early Learning Center, and Old Forest Road Head Start.

 Work-study students were strategically recruited, selected, trained, placed, monitored, and evaluated by key project personnel, and background checks were conducted prior to acceptance into this program.
 Dr. Glenn Buck, associate professor of special education at LC, provided 20 hours of training for the program.
 Dr. Buck has expertise in the areas of early childhood education, developmental screening, and special education.
 He has served as a consultant and board president to Elizabeth’s Early Learning Center.

 This work-study community service project will be replicable for other institutions and organizations in order to strengthen community partnerships and opportunities to advance early childhood education and focus on reducing the literacy-readiness gap.